LordRaydenMK/lordraydenmk.github.io/_posts/2018-11-11-functional-hangman-in-kotlin-with-arrow.md

 }
 {% endhighlight %}

-## ExitStatus

-`ExitStatus` is another Scala ZIO specific type.
-I replaced it with a simple enum which is not equivalent but for this simple use case it does the job.

 ## For comprehensions

 [For comprehensions][scala-for] are built into the scala language.
 Unfortunately Kotlin doesn't have the same feature.
 But Kotlin has Coroutines so the Arrow team built [Comprehensions over coroutines][arrow-comp] which can be used in a similar way to make the code more readable.